Azure integration with Microsoft Dynamics 365

-This connection between Microsoft Dynamics CRM and the Microsoft Azure platform provides a secure channel for communicating CRM run-time data to external cloud-based line-of-business (LOB) applications.
+This connection between Microsoft Dynamics 365 and the Microsoft Azure platform provides a secure and reliable channel for communicating Dynamics 365 run-time data to external cloud-based line-of-business (LOB) applications.

-The key elements that implement the connection between Microsoft Dynamics CRM and the Microsoft Azure Service Bus are described below.
+The key elements that implement the connection between Microsoft Dynamics 365 and the Microsoft Azure Service Bus are described below.
 A diagram in the next section shows these elements in operation.

-- Custom workflow activities can be written to post the current request’s data context to the Microsoft Azure Service Bus by using the service endpoint notification service (IServiceEndpointNotificationService).
+Similarly to plug-ins, custom workflow activities can be written to initiate posting the current request message data context to the Microsoft Azure Service Bus by using the service endpoint notification service (IServiceEndpointNotificationService).
 More information: Sample: Azure aware custom workflow activity.

 - Microsoft Azure Service Bus

 Let us now identify a scenario that implements the previously mentioned connection components.
-As a prerequisite, ACS has been configured to recognize Microsoft Dynamics CRM as the supported issuer and the Microsoft Azure Service Bus solution configured with rules to allow Microsoft Dynamics CRM to post to the endpoint where the listener is.
+As a prerequisite, ACS has been configured to recognize Microsoft Dynamics 365 as the supported issuer and the Microsoft Azure Service Bus solution configured with rules to allow Microsoft Dynamics 365 to post to the endpoint where the listener is.

 The following diagram shows the physical elements that make up the scenario.